-WELCOME TO the photography blog.
+WELCOME TO THE ASP BLOG!
 I'M A STORYTELLER, LOVER OF SUNSETS AND ALWAYS UP FOR A GOOD ROAD TRIP.
+TAKE A PEEK AROUND TO SEE MY MOST RECENT WORK AND ARTICLES!

-Labor & delivery is an out of this world experience to begin with, let alone experiencing it during this unfortunate COVID-19 pandemic.
-It breaks my heart that I’m not able to be there at the hospital to capture all those fresh little moments of your new little bundle of joy, so I decided to put together a little DIY guide for taking your own “welcome baby” hospital photos.
+Labor & delivery is an out-of-this-world experience, to begin with, let alone experiencing it during this unfortunate COVID-19 pandemic.
+It breaks my heart that many times I’m not able to be there at the hospital to capture all those fresh little moments of your new little bundle of joy.
+To help my fellow mamas, I decided to put together a little DIY guide for taking your own DIY newborn hospital photos or “welcome baby” photos as I call them!

 Tip #1: Take Your Photos During the Day